CMP-Studio/reactReduxTodo/README.md

 5. Separate out header component
 6. Rename ADD_INDIVIDUAL_TODO action to ADD_INDIVIDUAL_TODO and fix all of the errors
 7. Install Git and SourceTree - Done
 8. Setup SourceTree with GitHub account - Done
+9. Add abilty to delete an individual todo
+10. Add abilty to 'check off' an individual todo which then renders that todo differently
+11. Make todos persistent across browser sessions

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).